mxwalbert/bogc/README.md

-# Bayesian optimization of spray parameters for the deposition of Ga2O3-Cu2O heterojunctions
+# Python Package for Bayesian Optimization of Spray Parameters

 ## Introduction

-This repository contains the Python source code used in our publication, put together into a single commandline program.
-It provides tools for conducting various experiments related to Gaussian Process training, Bayesian Optimization, and Model Evaluation.
+This repository contains the Python source code used in our publication (see [Citation](#citation)), put together into a single commandline program.
+It provides tools for conducting various experiments related to Gaussian process training, Bayesian optimization, and model evaluation.

 ## Getting Started